kuhumcst/rescope/README.md

 Origin
 ------
-The original purpose was to be able to display [TEI-flavoured XML](https://tei-c.org/) next to a PDF/image viewer.
-This has -- so far -- mostly only been possible to do in browsers when serving an entire page's worth of content, although there is some prior art in the form of [CETEIcean](https://github.com/TEIC/CETEIcean) which also uses custom elements.
-This project, however, seeks to be more flexible in its implementation, integrating into a reactive UI and the rich [ClojureScript](https://clojurescript.org/) ecosystem.
+The original purpose was to be able to display [TEI-flavoured XML](https://tei-c.org/) next to a PDF/image viewer while preserving the XML structure entirely.
+This has -- so far -- mostly only been possible to do in browsers when serving an entire page's worth of relatively static XML content, although there is some prior art in the form of [CETEIcean](https://github.com/TEIC/CETEIcean) which also uses custom elements.
+This project, however, seeks to be more flexible in its implementation, while integrating into a reactive UI paradigm and the rich [ClojureScript](https://clojurescript.org/) ecosystem.

 Development prerequisites
 -------------------------